xlai/thoughts-work/glossary/AE.md

 ---
 aliases: AE
-tags:
+tags: glossary
 title: Adverse Events
 date created: Wednesday, August 31st 2022, 11:44:29 am
 date modified: Wednesday, August 31st 2022, 2:47:39 pm
 ---
 # Adverse Events

-They are unfavourable or abnormal changes occured in trial participants during the clinical tiral or within a specified period following the trial.
+Any untoward medical occurrence in a patient or clinical trial subject administered a medicinal product and which *does not* necessarily have a causal relationship to treatment.

 See also [[SAE]].